MarcoFercia/MarcoFercia/README.md

 After these, I study Game Programming Master's Degree at U-Tad, Madrid.
 Where I learn a lot about C++ and video game programming.
 Also I learn how to use Unreal Engine and Unity.

-Now I'm working on Daloar Studios, in The Occultist.
-I'm working as Porting Programmer doing it for PS5.
+Now I'm working on Grip Studios in Prague.